ChromesDuzez/CIS-350-Project-2/README.md

 Now that we have the repo cloned, unity installed, all that is left is to open the project in unity...
 - Under the Projects tab in Unity Hub click `open`
 - Navigate to the folder which we cloned our repo to.
 By Default it is `%UserProfile%/Documents/GitHub/CIS-350-Project-2`
-- Select Trash_Pick-Up_Simulator folder in the repo then click `open`
+- Select CO2_Reducer_Simulator folder in the repo then click `open`
 - Once the project has opened, you can play in the development environment.
 Do so by going to scenes > MainMenu then Play at the top.

 If you have an error wher Unity is failing to load the project due to the layout see [this article](https://answers.unity.com/questions/1712501/stuck-in-failed-to-load-window-layout-loop.html).